All Saints University College of Medicine offers one of the most affordable medical school tuition fee structures.

 Tuition Refund Policy

-Fees are due two months prior to commencement of the semester.
-If fees are not paid on time and has not made arrangements with the University’s Financial Department, the student will face sanctions, including, but not limited to, de-registration or dismissal, not being allowed to attend classes or rotations, etc. A $250 penalty will be applied upon reinstatement.
+Fees are due one months prior to commencement of the semester.
+If fees are not paid on time and has not made arrangements with the University’s Financial Department, the student will face sanctions, including, but not limited to, de-registration or required deferral to the next semester, not being allowed to attend classes or rotations, etc. A $250 penalty will be applied upon reinstatement.
 Returning students are required to pay tuition fees one month prior to the beginning of the semester or else a $250 late payment fee will be charged.

 Any student who is absent for two terms or semesters without providing a valid written request and without obtaining prior approval from the university authorities may be subject to sanction or dismissal from the university; this would appear in the transcript of academic record of such a student.